EllenMengqiXu/FrontEnd/README.md

 2. css
 3. Javascript

-jQuery is the simplified Javascrapit.
+jQuery is the simplified Javascript.

 Popular jQuery framework: